jce-redhat/aap-execution-environments/README.md

 # AAP Execution Environments

-This repository contains a set of demo execution environment (EE) image definitions which can be used by the [ansible-builder](https://ansible.readthedocs.io/) tool to create EEs for use with Ansible Automation Platform (AAP).
+This repository contains a set of demo execution environment (EE) and decision environment (DE) image definitions.
+They can be used with the [ansible-builder](https://ansible.readthedocs.io/) tool to create EEs and DEs for use with Ansible Automation Platform (AAP).

 ## Prerequisites